dominicrodger/dominicrodger.com.old/src/code/responsive-beginnings.md

 This means that we only apply the left margin to our list of thumbnails if our viewport is at least 420px[^4].

-This gets us a bit closer - but doesn't work great for displays only slightly wider than 420px - we still end up with the margin to the left of our list of thumbnails, but if there's not space to the right of our featured image for at least one thumbnail, we're back to the earlier problem, where the containing element for the list of thumbnails gets pushed below our featured image, and has a blank space to the left.
-This is easily fixed by adjusting our `min-width` to 768px, or something similar.
+This gets us a bit closer - but doesn't work very well for displays only slightly wider than 420px - we still end up with the margin to the left of our list of thumbnails, but if there's not space to the right of our featured image for at least one thumbnail, we're back to the earlier problem, where the containing element for the list of thumbnails gets pushed below our featured image, and has a blank space to the left.
+This is easily fixed by adjusting our `min-width` to 768px, or something similar:

+    ::css
+    @media (min-width: 768px) {
+        .additional-cards {
+            margin-left: 420px;
+        }
+    }

 # min-height too!